fastly/fastly-magento2/Documentation/Guides/IMAGE-OPTIMIZATION.md

 ## Prerequisite

 * You have to have IO feature enabled for your Fastly service.
-IO is a contracted add-on.
+IO is a paid add-on.
+* It's recommended you run the latest version of the Fastly module

 ## Enablement